 The basic setup is the same whether you’re installing these inside or outside, the only difference being whether your LED strip itself is rated for outdoors vs indoors.
 The outdoor-type LED strip has a silicone coating to make it weather resistant.
 You can use an outdoor LED strip inside, but you shouldn’t install an indoor one outside.

 Let’s dig in and I’ll show you how we did it!
 I’ll link to all the products on Amazon as we go.
 You can probably get all this stuff from other sources but we got ours all from Amazon.

 First off, you need the LED strip light itself.
 We used these LED strips for the outside front of the Quonset hut.
 Depending on how much length you have, you may need more than one.

 You can use these connectors to join multiple strips together.

 Below is a closeup of the strip.
 The bright yellow dot on the rectangle is the LED itself.
-The four circles with + and – next to them are where you an attach wire leads or the connector pieces.
-You can cut between the dots to shorten a strip, and you should not cut the strip anywhere else.
+The four circles with + and – next to them are where you can attach wire leads or the connector pieces.
+You can cut between the dots to shorten a strip, but you should not cut the strip anywhere else.
 There is a set of four dots every few inches.
 Also, it’s very important to always keep the + and – lined up correctly from strip to strip.
-If you don’t, it won’t work and it will create a short.
+If you get them reversed, it will create a short circuit.